BrendanCostigan/TransactSQLExamples/README.md

 This repository contains sample SQL code principally for the exam '70-461 Querying Microsoft SQL Server 2012/2014' however I took the Data Warehouse and SQL Administration exams as well so a few examples from these may have crept in.

+Each file or folder is a standalone example.